13

 Studies by the psychologist Baumeister suggest that willpower may be a limited resource – meaning it can be overtaxed and depleted.

 It seems that trying to exert perfect control over behavior may sabotage your efforts in the long run.
-You ‘exhaust’ your self control, which can lead you to splurge/binge.
-(Sound familiar, dieters?)
+You ‘exhaust’ your self control, which can lead you to splurge or binge.
+Sounds familiar, right?

-Hmmm… So failed willpower may result less from your fundamentally flawed and detestable character, and more from pushing too hard.
+Hmmm… So failed willpower may not mean you have a fundamentally flawed and detestable character.
+It could mean you’re pushing too hard.

 A better strategy, then, might be to lower your expectations and go for persistence instead.